All Episodes

 dan friesen

-So Alex gets into a stretch here where there's some really bad predictions that he makes.
+So, Alex gets into a stretch here where there's some really bad predictions that he makes.

 alex jones

-People say to me, aren't you worried?
+People say to me, Aren't you worried?

-Frankly, folks, I have no doubt I'm going to be killed by him.
+And then, frankly, folks, I have no doubt I'm going to be killed by him.

-It'll be next week.
+It'd be next week.

-It'll be five years from now.
+It'd be five years from now.

 I mean, it's an honor to fight against tyranny, to stand up against pure evil.